wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

 No solution to your problem in this section?
 Go to the [support forum](http://wordpress.org/support/plugin/bolcom-partnerprogramma-wordpress-plugin/)

+= AdBlock =

+Since the Bol Partner Program plugin is considered an advertising plugin, AdBlock is known to block the Bol plugin.
+Please turn off AdBlock while using the Bol plugin.

 = Fatal error: Call to undefined function BolPartnerPlugin\Widgets\Renderer\mb_strlen() =